shanjin14/MLND_Capstone/capstone_proposal_ed2.md

 All 376 features are categorical, while the dependent variable is continuous.
 The provided dataset has anonymized the all the features.
 As such, we would need to perform some clustering analysis and other exploratory data analysis to understand more about all the features, such as correlation between features.

-There are 2409 instance of data.
+There are 4209 instance inside the datasets.

 ### Solution Statement